doobluhc/doobluhc.github.io/experience/index.md

   * [McGill AI society](https://www.mcgillai.com/)
     * Organize ten-week long bootcamps that teach lower year undergraduates machine learning fundamentals
     * Act as teaching assiant for the bootcamp: design interview questions, design and grade assignments, hold office hours to answer questions from the bootcamp participants and give workshops on machine learning topics.
+    * Gave a workshop on Python for data science to 40+ participants

 ## Research Intern(2020/05 ~ 2020/09)